 Texas recently enacted HB 912, which enumerates 19 lawful uses for unmanned aircraft, including their use in airspace designated as an FAA test site, their use in connection with a valid search warrant and their use in oil pipeline safety and rig protection.
 The law creates two new crimes, the illegal use of an unmanned aircraft to capture images and the offense of possessing or distributing the image; both offenses are class C misdemeanors.
 “Image” is defined in the law as any sound wave, thermal, ultraviolet, visible light or other electromagnetic waves, odor, or other conditions existing on property or an individual located on the property.
 Additionally, the measure requires the Department of Public Safety to adopt rules for use of UAS by law enforcement and mandates that law enforcement agencies in communities of over 150,000 people make annual reports on their use.
 Texas HCR 217 altered reporting requirements from the original HB 912.

-The Alaska Legislature has adopted a resolution this year, HCR 6, creating a legislative Task Force on Unmanned Aircraft Systems tasked with reviewing Federal Aviation Administration regulations on drones and creating written recommendations and legislation that “protects privacy and allows [for] the use of unmanned aircraft systems for public and private applications.”
-In addition to members of the legislature, the task force will be comprised of a member representing the commissioner of public safety; the adjutant general of the Department of Military and Veterans' Affairs; the Alaska Center for Unmanned Aircraft Systems Integration at University of Alaska Fairbanks; the Academy of Model Aeronautics and the state Aviation Advisory Board.
+Alaska adopted HCR 6 creating a legislative Task Force on UAS.
+The task force is charged with creating written recommendations and legislation that allows for UAS to be used in a way that protects privacy.
+In addition to members of the legislature, the task force will be comprised of representatives from state agencies, aviation organizations and academia.
 The task force must provide an initial report of its findings by Jan.
 15, 2014, and a final report by July 1, 2014.